Revolution Medicines Inc. (RVMD) is destined for greater heights as its last quarter sales were 15,330 K - News Daemon

 Technical Analysis of Revolution Medicines Inc. (RVMD)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 1.06 million.
-That was inferior than the volume of 1.28 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 43.34%.
-Additionally, its Average True Range was 1.26.
+Revolution Medicines Inc. (NASDAQ: RVMD) saw its 5-day average volume 1.01 million, a negative change from its year-to-date volume of 1.27 million.
+As of the previous 9 days, the stock’s Stochastic %D was 23.18%.
+Additionally, its Average True Range was 1.13.

-During the past 100 days, Revolution Medicines Inc.’s (RVMD) raw stochastic average was set at 11.07%, which indicates a significant increase from 9.81% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 31.83% in the past 14 days, which was lower than the 68.87% volatility it showed in the past 100 days.
+During the past 100 days, Revolution Medicines Inc.’s (RVMD) raw stochastic average was set at 7.20%, which indicates a significant decrease from 23.04% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 29.82% in the past 14 days, which was lower than the 65.53% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $24.15, while its 200-day Moving Average is $22.41.
-However, in the short run, Revolution Medicines Inc.’s stock first resistance to watch stands at $21.22.
-Second resistance stands at $22.15.
-The third major resistance level sits at $22.76.
-If the price goes on to break the first support level at $19.67, it is likely to go to the next support level at $19.06.
-Assuming the price breaks the second support level, the third support level stands at $18.13.
+At the time of writing, stock’s 50-day Moving Average is $23.70, while its 200-day Moving Average is $22.44.
+Nevertheless, the first resistance level for the watch stands at $20.73 in the near term.
+At $20.93, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $21.30.
+If the price goes on to break the first support level at $20.16, it is likely to go to the next support level at $19.79.
+Assuming the price breaks the second support level, the third support level stands at $19.59.

 Revolution Medicines Inc. (NASDAQ: RVMD) Key Stats